GUIDE 2025

 4. Know Your Audience

-In pharmaceutical writing, audience identification is the first step of documentation.
-Find out whether the audience is drug consumers, health care professionals, or other industries.
+In pharmaceutical writing, audience identification and analysis are the first steps of documentation.
+Find out whether the audience is drug consumers, healthcare professionals, or other industries.
 After that, draft the content by considering the audience’s expertise.

-Define highly technical terms, abbreviations, and synonyms at the start of documentation for easy digestion.
+Define highly technical terms, abbreviations, and synonyms at the end goal or start of documentation for easy digestion.
 Align pharmacy documentation with your company’s content standards.
 Pay close attention to the accuracy of the content.